redriverresole/jekyll-theme-massively-src/README.md

 Company Began at Startup Weekend Lexington 2017

-Using Massively by HTML5 Up
+Using Massively jekyll theme by HTML5 Up

 ## Credits
 ### Original README from HTML5 UP